AVMf/avmf/README.md

 ``java -cp target/avmf-1.0-jar-with-dependencies.jar org.avmframework.examples.AllZeros LatticeSearch``

 ### Running with Gradle
-If you installed and built AVM<i>f</i> as detailed in the previous sections with Gradle, you can run these examples from the command line as follows:
+If you have already installed and built AVM<i>f</i> as detailed in the previous sections with Gradle, you can run these examples from the command line as follows:

 ``gradle runQuadratic``